Some New Constructions of Generalized Plateaued Functions: Introduction

 \section{Introduction}

 Boolean bent functions introduced by Rothaus \cite{Rothaus} play an important role in cryptography, coding theory, sequences and combinatorics.
-In 1985, Kumar \emph{et al}. \cite{Kumar} generalized Boolean bent functions to bent functions over finite fields of odd characteristic.
-Due to the importance of bent functions, they have been studied extensively.
-There is an exhaustive survey \cite{Carlet4} and books \cite{Carlet,Mesnager1} for bent functions and generalized bent functions.
-Recently, generalized bent functions from $V_{n}$ to $\mathbb{Z}_{2^k}$ have been generalized to generalized bent functions from $V_{n}$ to $\mathbb{Z}_{p^k}$, where $p$ is a prime \cite{Mesnager9}.
-For more characterizations and constructions of generalized bent functions from $V_{n}$ to $\mathbb{Z}_{p^k}$, we refer to \cite{Hodzic,Hodzic0,Martinsen1,Martinsen2,Meidl,Mesnager2,Mesnager9,Qi, Stanica,Tang}.
+Kumar \emph{et al}. \cite{Kumar} generalized Boolean bent functions to bent functions over finite fields of odd characteristic.
+Due to the importance of bent functions, they have been extensively studied.
+There is an exhaustive survey \cite{Carlet5} and books \cite{Carlet2,Mesnager1} on bent functions.
+Recently, Mesnager \emph{et al.} \cite{Mesnager10} introduced generalized bent functions from $V_{n}$ to $\mathbb{Z}_{p^k}$, where $V_{n}$ is an $n$-dimensional vector space over $\mathbb{F}_{p}$, $p$ is a prime.
+For more characterizations and constructions of generalized bent functions from $V_{n}$ to $\mathbb{Z}_{p^k}$, we refer to \cite{Hodzic1,Hodzic2,Martinsen1,Martinsen2,Meidl,Mesnager2,Mesnager10,Qi,Stanica,Tang}.